Topic: Justice

 /

 On this Independence Day 2021, Gary Berton will enlighten us on Enlightenment icon (and our Fellowship’s namesake), Thomas Paine, whose writings inspired the Declaration of Independence and the American Revolution.
-Paine’s first principles are few, but he held one, Justice, as a “foundational” principle because … read more.
+Paine’s first principles are few, but he held one, Justice, as a “foundational” principle because it combines the essence of the others.
+A letter from … Continue reading Thomas Paine’s Foundational Principle of Religion and Government: Justice

 ACLU on Voting Issues and Challenges